Corporate governance

 Sustainability strategy and organization

 As an engine manufacturer and key player in the sector, we want to actively shape the transformation of aviation.
 Our efforts are focused on climate action and our vision of emissions-free flight.
-In addition, as a manufacturing company and employer of some 11,000 people, we aim to act responsibly in all areas.
+In addition, as a manufacturing company and employer of more than 12,000 people, we embrace the principle of bringing sustainability, economics, ecology, and social responsibility into harmony.
+Our commitment is based on the observance of statutory regulations and internal standards—essentially, on those enshrined in the MTU Code of Conduct and in our Policy Statement on the Protection of Human Rights.
+Our guiding principle “We shape the future of aviation” reflects our sustainable approach.

 UN Global Compact and Sustainable Development Goals